 Administration.
-Our board of directors will administer our ESPP and may delegate its authority to administer our ESPP to our compensation and leadership management committee.
+Our board of directors administers our ESPP and may delegate its authority to administer our ESPP to our compensation and leadership management committee.
 Our ESPP will be implemented through a series of offerings under which eligible employees are granted purchase rights to purchase shares of our Class A common stock on specified dates during such offerings.
 Under our ESPP, our board of directors will be permitted to specify offerings with durations of not more than 27 months and to specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which shares of our Class A common stock will be purchased for employees participating in the offering.
 Our ESPP will provide that an offering may be terminated under certain circumstances.

 Payroll deductions.
 Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, will be eligible to participate in our ESPP and to contribute, normally through payroll deductions, up to a percentage of their earnings (as set forth and as defined by our board of directors) for the purchase of our Class A common stock under our ESPP.
-Unless otherwise determined by our board of directors, Class A common stock will be purchased for the accounts of employees participating in our ESPP at a price per share equal to the lesser of (1) 85% of the fair market value of a share of our Class A common stock on the date of purchase.
+Unless otherwise determined by our board of directors, Class A common stock will be purchased for the accounts of employees participating in our ESPP at a price per share equal to the lesser of (1) 85% of the fair market value of a share of our Class A common stock on the first day of an offering; or (2) 85% of the fair market value of a share of our Class A common stock on the date of purchase.